nens/threedi-docs/source/d_problem_solving.rst

 ERROR : The combination of cross-section types is invalid for input channel number:
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Not all cross section definition types can be combined for a single channel.
+Not all cross-section definition types can be combined for a single channel.
 Only type 1 (rectangle) and type 2 (circle) or type 5 and 6 (both tabulated) can be combined.
-If you have multiple cross section types on one channel change these or split the channel.
+If you have multiple cross-section types on one channel change these or split the channel.

 ERROR - F - Impossible line connection at calculation node:            729
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 This error may occur when using embedded in combination with structures.
-Make sure no structure is placed entirely inside a 2D calculation cell.
-You can only check this when you have a copy of the 2D calculation grid.
+Make sure no structure is placed entirely inside a 2D computational cell.
+You can only check this when you have a copy of the 2D computational grid.
 You can obtain this by making a purely 2D model of your DEM and grid refinement of try making one using the 'create grid' function in the QGIS processing toolbox.

 RuntimeError: NetCDF: String match to name in use
 ++++++++++++++++++++++++++++++++++++++++++++++++++